Navigation skipped

 • Two years of tax returns

-• Two to three months of bank statements and explanations of any bank accounts opened in the past six months
+• Two to three months of bank statements and explanations of any non-income large deposits or any bank accounts opened in the past six months

 • Proof of any other income source, like rental or pension income